AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 agents are still evolving

-Start with tools you can actually use—then build from there.
+A better approach: Start with tools you can use immediately, then build from there.

 Assistants and agents are tools.